joshbeard/resume/README.md

 October 2008 - January 2010 - Remote

 * Provided end-user support to customers and business using Apple products; especially Apple’s computers and macOS.
-* Consistently received high marks for customer satisfaction and troubleshooting.
+* Consistently received high marks for customer satisfaction and issue resolution.

 ### Signal Support Systems Specialist with US Army